 David Clarke FRSA

 David is Managing Director of DCA, a consultancy company which specialises in the development of projects in the heritage and cultural sectors.
 David moved into the cultural sector from education management in the mid-1980s and from 1987 to 1995 was Director of Chapter, a major centre for contemporary arts in Cardiff.
 In 1995 David set up DCA; specialisms include the development of cultural buildings, sustainable business planning and innovation.
 Recent heritage sector projects include projects at Yr Ysgwrn in Wales (awarded the UK’s only 2019 European Union Heritage Prize), Pitzhanger Manor, Ealing, Compton Verney, Warwickshire and Insole Court, Cardiff.
 David is a fellow of the RSA, a member of the Institute of Leadership and Management, an RIBA Client Advisor and a member of the Museums Association and the Theatres Trust.

 Jonathan is Production Manager and a Putter (putter-togetherer) at Ernest Wright, Sheffield’s last remaining handmade scissor workshop.
-Trained by two of the UK’s remaining master-putters, he is fast learning everything there is to know about making scissors, a craft that is classified as critically endangered by the HCA.
+Trained by two of the UK’s remaining master-putters, he is fast learning everything there is to know about making scissors, a craft that is classified as critically endangered by Heritage Crafts.
 As a Sheffield local, Jonathan is familiar with the decline of the handmade sector in the UK and the effect it has had on his home town.
 In his free time Jonathan enjoys other crafts such as ceramics and knitting, as well as being a collector of vintage tools and cutlery.

 Kaffe Fassett MBE – textile designer